MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 Since MicroUI 3.2, the destination buffer of the drawings can be different than the display buffer format (see :ref:`section_image_display_raw`).
 This destination buffer format can be a :ref:`standard format <section_image_standard_raw>` (ARGB8888, A8, etc.) or a :ref:`custom format <section_image_custom_raw>`.

-See :ref:`section_buffered_image` to have more information how to create buffered images with another format than the display format and how to draw into.
+See :ref:`section_buffered_image` to have more information about how to create buffered images with another format than the display format and how to draw into.

 .. _section_drawings_soft: